LDEM announced in December

-LDEM announces the successful and timely submission of the SER (Self Evaluation Report) to LAAB (Landscape Architectural Accreditation Board) by the LDEM Accreditation Team.
+2019 the successful and timely submission of the SER (Self Evaluation Report) to LAAB (Landscape Architectural Accreditation Board) by the LDEM Accreditation

 Why LAAB/ASLA Accreditation?

 The BLA Program is currently seeking LAAB (Landscape Architecture Accreditation Board) program accreditation by ASLA (American Association of Landscape Architecture).
-The LAAB accreditation is based on 7 specific standards.
-To earn accreditation a program must meet minimum requirements for accreditation and meet all 7 standards.
+LAAB accreditation is based on seven specific standards.
+To earn accreditation, a program must meet the minimum requirements for accreditation and meet all seven standards.

 Accreditation is a non-governmental, voluntary system of self-regulation.
-Its core is the concept of self-evaluation.
-The Landscape Architectural Accreditation Board (LAAB) accreditation process evaluates each program on the basis of its stated objectives and compliance to externally mandated minimum standards.
+At its core is the concept of self-evaluation.
+The LAAB accreditation process evaluates each program on the basis of its stated objectives and compliance to externally mandated minimum standards.